05 | The Spasms Take Over

 SPASMS, FALLS AND STARTLE REACTIONS

-Every week the GP increased the doses of gabapentin and diazepam in an attempt to find a therapeutic level, but it made little difference.
+Every week the GP increased the doses of gabapentin and diazepam, but it made little difference.
 An outpatient neurology appointment was scheduled for October, which felt a long way off.
-During this time anti-GAD blood tests and an EMG were arranged.
-However, the focus appeared to remain on possible FND.
-We researched FND intensively ourselves, but the nature and severity of my spasms and startle reactions did not seem to match what we read.
-The GP and occupational therapist never mentioned SPS, and I believe the discharge summary had been presented primarily as possible FND.
-We requested neuro-physiotherapy but were told that FND did not qualify.
-We were largely left to manage on our own, which led us to try acupuncture, Chinese herbal medicine and other approaches in an attempt to reduce the symptoms.
-We also funded our own neuro-physiotherapy privately.
+The focus appeared to remain on possible FND.
+We researched FND intensively ourselves, but my symptoms did not seem to match.
+We requested neurophysiotherapy but were told that FND did not qualify.
+We were largely left to manage on our own.

 What I Would Say to Someone Now